 The holiday season is looming ahead and this time of year is popular for learning how to navigate sticky social situations and staying healthy through it all.
 The new year and its “new leaf” theme are also straight ahead, causing many to start to think about what they want to do differently in the next year.
 All of these changes keep wellness coaches busy at this time of year, as they help their clients eat better through the season, reduce their stress, and set goals for the new year.
 Maybe you’ve been thinking about how much you’d like to become a health and wellness coach.

-How You Can Help as a Health and Wellness Coach
+How You Can Help as a Wellness Coach

 You might have grand visions of helping someone transform their life, but then wonder what a session with a client might actually be like.
 What does a health and wellness coach actually do?

 It’s good to know that wellness coaches aren’t nutritionists, dieticians, or personal trainers (unless you’ve already got that background, of course).
-What a coach does is more holistic and lifestyle focused.
-They want to help prevent disease and illness through lifestyle changes.
+Additionally, they aren’t strictly health coaches either.
+There’s a difference between health coaches and wellness coaches.
+What a Wellness Coach does is more holistic and lifestyle focused.
+They want to help prevent disease and illness through lifestyle changes though balance and wellness.

 While we definitely need doctors, therapists, and other professionals who focus on dysfunction, illness, and disease, our society also desperately needs more support around prevention.
 By teaching, guiding, and supporting clients through the changes they need to make to create more well-being in their lives, you get to help them prevent or at least reduce the issues that would otherwise cause so much pain and despair.

 2.A wellness coach doesn’t just work with nutrition and fitness.